romshark/webwire-go/README.md

   client.Session // return wwr.Payload{}, nil
 }
 ```

+WebWire provides a basic file-based session manager implementation out of the box used by default when no custom session manager is defined.
+The default session manager creates a file with a .wwrsess extension for each opened session in the configured directory (which, by default, is the directory of the executable).
+During the restoration of a session the file is looked up by name using the session key, read and unmarshalled recreating the session object.

 ### Automatic Session Restoration
 The client will automatically try to restore the previously opened session during connection establishment when getting disconnected without explicitly closing the session before.